sait-wbdv/winter-2021/_posts/2021-01-29-card-patterns.md

     - `git status`
     - what was the goal again?
     - todo: add todos
+    - document side projects but stay on target
 5. Optimize
     - start with simple bits
 6. Clean-up and prep